dronabopche/100-Quantam-Project/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the North Eastern Hill University License - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Show Your Support